 There’s a lot of factors that go into it.
 So don’t be scared too much.
 But just realize you may have to do that.
 And I just did it with three clients and it worked.

 They got the house they wanted.
 Yeah.
 They paid a little more.
 Yeah.
 Also, another thing I like to do is make sure I’m the backup offer.
 So if somebody can’t close for some reason, I’m right there.
 I got a house that way for a client in San Carlos a few weeks ago.
 People bowed out.
 They said are you still interested?
 Yep, we work right away, got the agreement, got it to escrow, boom, boom, boom, done.
-So backup offers, that’s another way
+So backup offers, that’s another way.

-That happened with a home we did here in LA that they said it was already in escrow.
+That happened with a home we did here in LA that they said was already in escrow.
 And then I just followed up with the agent.
 And turns out it was back on the market before it was was even back on the market and our buyers got it.

 Exactly, exactly.
 So that’s our job is to you know, keep pushing these things.
 So there’s a bunch of little things that we actually do.
 So for people who say, Oh, I don’t need an agent.
-Well, sometimes you do and there’s some good reasons for it.
+Well, sometimes you do and there are some good reasons for it.
 Especially in this crazy market.
 Well, you don’t need by the way that thanks, jack behind there.
 My cat.
 He’s fine.
 It was so good.
 You don’t need an agent.
 You need an Arrivva agent.
 You need to know you don’t need an agent.
-You need a Arrivva.
+You need Arrivva.
 Yeah, there’s a better route.
 We’re coming up with fun stuff today.
 You’re welcome.
 Yeah, thank you.
 So anyway, let’s now let’s go back to the rest of you that are crying in a pool of tears because you can’t buy a house.

-Yeah, pandemic wise, you actually can.
+Yeah, pandemic-wise, you actually can.
 Let me give you a couple of ideas on what I’ve done.
 And again,

-It’s you know, like the old boyscout adage of Be prepared you have to be beyond prepared.
-I think is the new words for it.
-So sledgehammer money beyond prepared, that’s we can take this podcast
+It’s you know, like the old boy scout badge of “Be prepared you to have to be beyond prepared.”
+I think this is the new word for it.
+So sledgehammer money beyond prepared.
+That’s what Arrivva can help you do.